 Desert Tortoise Spatial Population Structure.
-Desert tortoise populations are patchily distributed (Duda et al. 2002, Krzysik 2002), which can be exacerbated when there is significant habitat damage (Krzysik 1997).
-A prime factor would be habitat quality and all its facets: seasonal food resources, mineral or micronutrient availability, soil characteristics for burrowing, caliche caves or deep burrows for hibernacula, local surface water availability after precipitation, hatchling requirements and survivorship, etc. Other important factors could be social structure, optimal microclimates, reduced predation or competition, reduced parasites or pathogens, or historical events not currently obvious.
+Desert tortoise populations are patchily distributed (Duda et al. 2002; Krzysik 2002), which can be exacerbated when there is significant habitat damage (Krzysik 1997).
+A prime factor would be habitat quality and all its facets: seasonal food resources, mineral or micro-nutrient availability, soil characteristics for burrowing, caliche caves or deep burrows for hibernacula, local surface water availability after precipitation, hatchling requirements and survivorship, etc. Other important factors could be: social structure, optimal microclimates, reduced predation or competition, reduced parasites or pathogens, or historical events not currently obvious.
 Although there has been research in this area, no overriding conclusions are evident.
 Undoubtedly, focused hypothesis based research could unravel this mystery.

-Regardless of the details, the patchiness of desert tortoise distributions suggests a metapopulation structure that may have significant implications for desert tortoise natural history, genetics, and evolution (Hanski and Gilpin 1997, Hanski and Gaggiotti 2004).
+Regardless of the details, the patchiness of desert tortoise distributions suggests a metapopulation structure that may have significant implications for desert tortoise natural history, genetics, and evolution (Hanski and Gilpin 1997; Hanski and Gaggiotti 2004).
 The DTRPAC report emphasizes that the management, recovery, and long-term viability strategies of tortoise populations are quite different under metapopulation versus continuous population models.
 Important considerations under metapopulation models include: landscape and local habitat fragmentation, road effects, connectivity (corridors) among habitat patches, the relationship between habitat quality and its patchiness, spatial structure of habitat mosaics, spatial asynchrony in metapopulation dynamics, role of habitat elements (e.g., washes, caliche caves), the importance and protection of suitable habitat without tortoises, habitat restoration and enhancement, genetics management, and translocation strategies and considerations.

-The USFWS 1994 DTRP estimated that the desert tortoise density adult tortoises per square mile for Gold Butte ranges from 5-60 adult tortoises per square mile (USFWS 1994b), using estimates from BLM plots in the eastern Mojave Desert.
-Also utilized were DWMAs in the DTRPAC Report's recommended Lower Virgin River DPS before 1996, with the exception of Goffs (Fenner DWMA, CA) pre-1995 densities, which were significantly higher.
+The USFWS 1994 DTRP estimated that desert tortoise for Piute Eldorado is 40-90 adult tortoises/mi2 (USFWS 1994b,).
+This is a general estimate of tortoise densities obtained from BLM plots in the eastern Mojave Desert and DWMAs occurring in the DTRPAC Report's recommended Lower Virgin River DPS before 1996, and discussed above, with the exception of Goffs (Fenner DWMA, CA) pre-1995 densities, which were significantly higher.